Updated: Jun 27

 Another Shot, a Long Shot

 To my surprise, on day 9 of 10 of the Florida field exercise, my deeds may have been noticed by the instructors.
 I was given another chance to perform in a leadership position.
 I performed my duties as a squad leader on day 9 in a complex company raid.
 This raid is a huge operation combatting the enemy on an island known as Santa Rosa Island.
+Fun fact, we used to refer to this objective as "No Go Island," because this raid was notorious for getting many people No Gos in leadership.
 Usually, this task would have been something that would have caused me great worry and dread; however, my whole perspective had changed.
 I was no longer performing with concern for my personal grade, rather, I was performing for my peers to aid them in their leadership positions.
 I wanted to do well so that they did well.
 My mentality had changed, I felt like I was thinking with clarity, with positivity, with compassion, and with confidence.
 We began our assault on the island, we took helicopters as others in the assault force took boats.
 We made landfall at night and gathered forces behind a sand berm.
 We began our assault, coordinating with the company as planned as I took my squad to clear several structures on the compound.

 "Night-Vision View on Santa Rosa Island" US Department of Defense. (n.d.).
 Web.